 - Use a humidifier at night to avoid dry skin/scalp, especially in the winter or in dryer climates.

-Lice vs. Dandruff FAQs
+Head Lice vs Dandruff FAQs

 Can you get lice if you have dandruff?